Upsilon query syntax

 # Strong signal combinationregistration_metadata.registration_date.days_since:<=30 ANDclassification.phishing:>0.7 ANDNOT geolocation.asn.number:[15169 13335 16509]3.
 Use Appropriate Operators

 Section titled “3.
-Use Appropriate Operators”Choose the right operator for your data type:
+Use Appropriate Operators”Choose the right operator for the field type:

 # Good - uses CIDR for IP rangesdns_a:#192.168.0.0/16

 Section titled “4.
-Test Your Rules”Start with conservative conditions and refine based on results:
+Test rules”Start with conservative conditions and refine based on results:

 # Start conservativeclassification.phishing:>0.9 AND registration_metadata.registration_date.days_since:<=7